 Note: gNB is also allowed to continue model training based on AI/ML model trained in the OAM.

-Other possible locations of the AI/ML Model Inference are FFS.

 5.2.2.2 AI/ML Model Training in OAM and AI/ML Model Inference in a NG-RAN node

 A high-level signalling flow for the AI/ML use case related to Load Balancing with Model Training in OAM and Model Inference in NG-RAN is shown in Figure 5.2.2-1 below.